Revisiting Event Study Designs: Robust and Efficient Estimation: Introduction

 \section{Introduction}

 Event studies are one of the most popular tools in applied economics and policy evaluation.
-An event study is a difference-in-differences (DiD) design in which a set of units in the panel receive treatment at different moments in time.
-We make a series of points about identification and estimation of causal effects in such settings, that revolve around the issues of treatment effect heterogeneity.
-We first develop a simple econometric framework that delineates the assumptions underlying event studies and the estimation target, defined as some average of heterogeneous causal effects.
-We apply this framework in two ways.
-First, we analyze the conventional practice of implementing event studies via two-way fixed effect (FE) regressions and show how the implicit conflation of different assumptions leads to a host of problems.
-Second, leveraging event study assumptions in an explicit and principled way allows us to derive the robust and efficient estimator, which takes an intuitive ``imputation'' form when treatment effects are unrestricted, along with appropriate inference methods and tests.
+An event study is a difference-in-differences (DiD) design in which a set of units in the panel receive treatment at different points in time.
+In this paper, we investigate the robustness and efficiency of estimators of causal effects in event studies, with a focus on the role of treatment effect heterogeneity.
+We first develop a simple econometric framework that delineates the identification assumptions from each other and from the estimation target, defined as some average of heterogeneous causal effects.
+We then apply this framework in three ways.
+First, we analyze the conventional practice of implementing event studies via two-way fixed effect Ordinary Least Squares (TWFE OLS) regressions and show how the implicit conflation of different assumptions leads to biases.
+Second, leveraging event study assumptions in an explicit and principled way allows us to derive the robust and efficient estimator, along with appropriate inference methods and tests.
+The estimator takes an intuitive ``imputation'' form when treatment-effect heterogeneity is unrestricted.
+Finally, we illustrate the practical relevance of our approach in an application estimating the marginal propensity to spend (MPX) out of tax rebates; our MPX estimates are lower than in prior work, implying that fiscal stimulus is less powerful than commonly thought.

-Event studies are frequently used to estimate treatment effects when treatment is not randomized, but the researcher has panel data allowing to compare outcome trajectories before and after the onset of treatment, as well as across units treated at different times.
-By analogy to conventional DiD designs, event studies are commonly implemented by two-way fixed effect regressions, such as
+Event studies are frequently used to estimate treatment effects when treatment is not randomized, but the researcher has panel data allowing them to compare outcome trajectories before and after the onset of treatment, as well as across units treated at different times.
+By analogy to conventional DiD designs without staggered rollout, event studies are commonly implemented by two-way fixed effect regressions, such as